2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in the Southwest Region

 On average, criminal justice graduates from UTSA take out $20,860 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $129.

-With a ranking of #7, Grand Canyon University did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
+Grand Canyon University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
 Grand Canyon University is a fairly large private for-profit school located in the large city of Phoenix.

 About 55% of the students majoring in criminal justice at the school are women while 45% are male.